Bachelor of Science in Diagnostic Medical Sonography – Cardiovascular Concentration

 • Job placement rate– the number of students that gain employment in the sonography field, are continuing their education, or in the military in one of the program’s accredited specialties within six months of graduation from the program.

 Information regarding college enrollment, persistence, credentialing, diversity, and job placement (employment) rates for the college as a whole are available on the Statistics page.
 Information concerning the Bachelor of Science in Diagnostic Medical Sonography is maintained on the website as a requirement of its accrediting body CAAHEP.
+Program Effectiveness Data can be found here.
 For more information regarding program effectiveness data visit the CAAHEP website at www.caahep.org.

 Handbook and Catalog